Introducing Culturally Relevant Technology in Developing Countries:

 MovieSoup - Digital Animation Made Simple!

 MovieSoup is a simple drag, record and playback animation program created by FluxTime Studios in Great Britain.
 Objects are placed on a background scene and manipulated with simple icon-based commands and the mouse.
-Like many animation applications, MovieSoup originally had built-in sets of backgrounds and characters that were oriented towards European or U.S. children.
-However through a collaboration with the developer, we were able to modify the program to allow the inclusion of customized images and backgrounds.
-This allows us to use custom images in the production of the digital stories that not only reflect the community's own history and culture in general but also capture the students’ real-life community environment.
-You can view, download and install the sample libraries containing images from the SARVAM project.
+Like many animation applications, MovieSoup comes with a built-in sets of backgrounds and characters that are oriented towards European or U.S. children.
+However through a collaboration with the developer, we were able to modify the program to incorporate customized images and backgrounds.
+This allows schools and independent programs to use local images in the production of the digital stories that not only reflect the community's own history and culture in general but also capture the students’ real-life community environment.
+Check out the links below for samples from our libraries and instructions for creating your own.